-Pentax K-1 versus Pentax K-70
+Pentax K-1 vs K-70

 The Pentax K-1 and the Pentax K-70 are two digital cameras that were announced, respectively, in February 2016 and June 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (K-1) and an APS-C (K-70) sensor.
-The K-1 has a resolution of 36.2 megapixel, whereas the K-70 provides 24 MP.
+The K-1 has a resolution of 36.2 megapixels, whereas the K-70 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-70 is notably smaller (22 percent) than the Pentax K-1.
 Moreover, the K-70 is markedly lighter (32 percent) than the K-1.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.

 |2.||Pentax K-70||126 mm||93 mm||74 mm||688 g||410||Y||Jun 2016||649|

 |3.||Canon 5D Mark IV||151 mm||116 mm||76 mm||890 g||900||Y||Aug 2016||3,499|